 We advocate for the rights of all immigrants, whether they are applying for status upon entry or fighting for their right to stay in the United States.
-Our program represents detained clients and advocate for changes in the current detention system.
+Our program represents detained clients and advocates for changes in the current detention system.
 Here are some past projects:

 Our program represents detainees in Massachusetts and across the country.
 Here are some client stories: